-If you are not admitted to the hospital for further services or care, you will be responsible for the deductible plus a \$150 copayment under the Standard Option.
-If you are admitted immediately, the emergency room copayment is waived and the hospital services will cost you deductible plus a \$500 copayment plus 10% of the Plan allowance under the Standard Option.
+If you are not admitted to the hospital for further services or care, you will be responsible for the deductible plus a \$150 copayment.
+If you are admitted immediately, the emergency room copayment is waived and the hospital services will cost you deductible plus a \$500 copayment plus 20% of the Plan allowance.